aldrin-labs/abyssbook/docs/onchain_integration.md

 ## Testing

-To test the onchain integration:
+To test the onchain integration, make sure you have all required dependencies installed and properly configured:

-1. Ensure you have the Zig compiler installed
+1. Zig Compiler: Verify that the Zig compiler is installed (version X.Y.Z or later).
+You can download it from https://ziglang.org/download/ if needed.
+2. Environment Setup: Confirm that any necessary environment variables or configuration settings (e.g., blockchain API keys, network settings) are correctly set as detailed in the Configuration section.
-2. Run the test script: `./test_onchain.sh`
+3. Test Execution: Run the test script by executing:
+   ./test_onchain.sh

-The test script verifies:
+The test script performs the following verifications:
-- Blockchain client initialization
+- Blockchain client initialization.
-- Orderbook retrieval
+- Orderbook retrieval.
-- Caching functionality
+- Caching functionality.
-- Error handling
+- Error handling.

 ## Configuration